datajake1999/EAXReverb_VST/readme.md

 * Apply EQ after the reverb
 * Resample the output
 * Reduce the bit depth of the output
+* Change some Characteristics of the dry, wet, and master signals.
+These include gain, balance, width, and polarity

 # Building from source